 ”May the light of friendship shine through me, drawing noble companionship.
 Om and Salutations to the feminine Saraswati principle.”

-Chanting Mantra to Achieve Inner Peace benefits:
+Benefits of Chanting Mantra to Achieve Inner Peace:

 The science of sound has been used since the beginning of human history to create certain moods in the practitioner.
 Different sounds affect individuals in different ways.
 Moreover, the chanting of Sanskrit mantras is associated with each of the seven main chakras in the body, which can stimulate these energy centers to get the life force (prana) flowing again and promote healing within these areas as well.